Elma-dev/Tacotron-TTS/README.md

 -   **Computational Resources:** Training large TTS models like Tacotron2 can be computationally intensive.
 All experiments, including both the initial attempts at training from scratch and the subsequent fine-tuning processes, were conducted remotely via SSH on an RTX 4090 GPU with 24GB of VRAM.
 Each significant experiment typically required more than one day to complete.
 The solution involves leveraging such GPU resources and optimizing batch sizes and other training parameters to make efficient use of available hardware.
 -   **Environment Setup:** Ensuring all dependencies and the Coqui TTS library are correctly installed can be tricky due to potential conflicts.
 Providing clear `pip install` instructions and recommending a virtual environment helps mitigate this.
 -   **Fine-tuning Convergence:** Achieving good convergence and natural-sounding speech during fine-tuning can be challenging.
 Experimentation with learning rates, optimizer choices, and monitoring loss curves are crucial steps.
 The use of **WandB** for logging helps in tracking and comparing experiments.
+-   **Inference Issues with Tacotron2 and Transition to VITS:** After fine-tuning Tacotron2, while evaluation results were good, Coqui TTS Tacotron2 presented problems during inference.
+This led to a direct pivot to fine-tune the VITS model, which, despite requiring more complex configuration, ultimately yielded good results.

 ## Setup and Running Instructions